Top Skills for Public Health Students: What to Hone in School

-There’s more to getting a public health degree than just hitting the books.
-You’ll need to be prepared with a diverse toolkit of hard skills, soft skills, and skills that are uniquely suited to online learning.
-Keep reading to learn which skills you’ll need most and how to cultivate them.
+There’s more to getting a public health degree than just hitting the books: you’ll need to be prepared with a diverse toolkit of hard skills, soft skills, and skills that are uniquely suited to online learning to truly achieve success in the field.
+Use this STEPS student guide to learn which skills you’ll need most and how to cultivate them for a thriving career in public health.

-It’s never been more obvious how much we rely on our public health professionals.
-From protecting us during pandemics to advising us on nutrition, those in the public health profession are dedicated to keeping us healthy and informed.
+Our society relies on the competence, achievements, and contributions of our public health professionals.
+From protecting us during pandemics to advising us on nutrition, those in public health are dedicated to keeping us healthy and informed.
 They rely on skills both hard and soft to develop policies, conduct research, and implement health programs.
 As a public health student, you know that you will also need a skillset strong and diverse to accomplish your future career goals and maintain a high GPA while enrolled.

 Hard Skills for Public Health Students

-Hard skills include abilities that are teachable and quantifiable.
-They are often learned in the classroom through course material and assignments.
+Hard skills include abilities that are teachable and quantifiable, and they are often learned in the classroom through course material and assignments.
 Hard skills are critical and can be applied directly to your future career.
-Here are five of the most valuable skills you’ll need as a public health student and professional.
+Here are five of the most valuable hard skills you’ll need as a public health student and professional.

 Analytical Thought